Chapter 1 Intro to R and RStudio

 1.3 Setting Up Your Environment

 Working locally involves installing R and RStudio on their computer, providing direct control over data and code without an internet connection.
 On the other hand, working remotely enables access to RStudio through a web browser, avoiding local installations and allowing collaboration.
-We recommend working remotely, leveraging platforms like the University of Toronto’s JupyterHub for its convenience and stable R Studio environment, making learning R easier and more efficient.
-We will go into more details in the below paragraphs.
+For R programming in chemistry courses at the University of Toronto we recommend working remotely using the University of Toronto’s JupyterHub so we can ensure a stable R Studio environment where all relevant packages are installed and ready to go.
+Working locally might make sense for independent work as it doesn’t require an internet connection.
+More details on each option are provided below.

 1.3.2 Working Locally